Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/bursty.md

   - Keys: Indices of delay channel.
 Here we only have one delay channel for $P$.
   - Values: A vector of `Pair`s, mapping species id to net change of stoichiometric coefficient.

-We define the delay SSA problem
+We define the delay jump problem by
 ```julia
 jprob = DelayJumpProblem(jumpsys, dprob, DelayRejection(), delayjumpset, de_chan0, save_positions=(false,false))
 ```
-where `DelayJumpProblem` inputs `JumpSystem`, `DelayJumpProblem`, `DelayJumpSet`, the algorithm we choose and the initial condition of the delay channel `de_chan0`.
+where `DelayJumpProblem` inputs `JumpSystem`, `DelayJumpProblem`, `DelayJumpSet`, the algorithm and the initial condition of the delay channel `de_chan0`.
 ## Visualisation
 ```julia
 using DiffEqJump